camgunz/pysylva/doc/src/reflection.md

 ## All range types

+* `::name`: returns 'range' as the name of the type
 * `::min`: returns the minimum value of the range
 * `::max`: returns the maximum value of the range
 * `::size`: returns the size in bytes of an instance of the range